Your gift is 100% tax deductible

 Other types of lab tests can also be done on the samples to look for specific gene or other changes in the MDS cells.
 This is sometimes referred to as biomarker testing.

-For example, the MDS cells are tested for changes (mutations) in genes such as IDH1.
+Some of the changes found on these tests can help doctors learn more about the type of MDS a person has, how quickly it’s likely to progress, and even if some treatments are likely to be helpful.
+For example, the MDS cells are often tested for changes (mutations) in genes such as IDH1.
 People whose MDS cells have changes in this gene are more likely to be helped by treatment with certain targeted therapy drugs.

 Aster JC, Stone RM.
-Clinical manifestations and diagnosis of the myelodysplastic syndromes.
+Clinical manifestations, diagnosis, and classification of myelodysplastic syndromes (MDS).
 UpToDate.
-2017.
-Accessed at https://www.uptodate.com/contents/clinical-manifestations-and-diagnosis-of-the-myelodysplastic-syndromes on October 4, 2017.
+2024.
+Accessed at https://www.uptodate.com/contents/clinical-manifestations-diagnosis-and-classification-of-myelodysplastic-syndromes-mds on July 3, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.